Roles & Responsibilities of a Creative Project Manager

 Creative project managers would be the go-to people who could brief on the goings-on of a project.
 When the layout of the project has been determined, they must ensure team members are informed and assigned tasks that fit their skills and capabilities.

-Additionally, whether it is introducing a new project to the team members or recruiting freelancers to assist with the project, creative project managers need to brief them, too.
+Additionally, whether it is introducing a new project to the team members or recruiting people to assist with the project, creative project managers need to brief them, too.

 Ensuring Project Quality

-Part of a creative project manager's job description is they ensure that projects finish on time while also achieving the expected quality and goals set by their clients.
+Part of a creative project manager's job description is that they need to ensure that projects finish on time while also achieving the expected quality and goals.
 When the project goes through its stages, bottlenecks or issues will occur, whether the team is careful or not.

 Other than having good risk management skills, creative project managers would need to be hands-on when identifying issues and repairing them with the team to prevent delays or affecting the quality of the project.
 When the manager is familiar with the project details, misunderstandings are less likely to occur.